melmo/shwib/README.md

 - Simple drop down menu
 - Basic comments styles
 - Facebook open graph and Twitter cards mark up
-- Favicon and app icons markup (see http://littlewebgiants.com/favicon-and-app-icon-template/ for how to generate all the images)
+- Favicon and app icons markup (see https://littlewebgiants.com/favicon-and-app-icon-template/ for how to generate all the images)
 - Sticky footer
 - Plus a bunch of other goodies from the Hybrid Core framework

 Enjoy :)

-Using grunt
-adding things to npm
-adding things to grunt
-where is the css (how to get line number info from sass compilation??) where is the javascript menus & sidebars custom post types theme settings social sharing, logos etc